krober10nd/SeismicMesh/docs/source/usrman/overview.rst

 3D *Sliver* removal
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 3D Delaunay mesh genration algorithms form degenerate elements called *slivers*.
-If any *sliver* exists in a 3D mesh, the FEM solution can become numerically unstable and the results unusable.
+If any *sliver* exists in a 3D mesh, the numerical solution can become unstable.
 Fortunately, this problem does not occur in 2D and, in 2D, a high quality mesh free of degenerate elements is easily achieved.
 To tackle this problem in 3D, a method similar to that of [slivers]_ was implemented.
 This algorithm aims at removing *slivers* while preserving the triangulation sizing distribution and domain boundary.

 The *sliver* removal technique fits well within the *DistMesh* framework.
 For example, like the mesh generation approach, the algorithm operates iteratively.
 Each meshing iteration, it perturbs *only* vertices associated with *slivers* so that the circumspheres' radius of the *sliver* tetrahedral increases rapidly (i.e.., gradient ascent of the circumsphere radius) [slivers]_.
 The method operates on an existing mesh that ideally already has a high-mesh quality and is efficient since it uses CGAL's incremental Delaunay capabilities.
 The perturbation of a vertex of the *sliver* leads to a local combinational change in the nearby mesh connectivity to maintain Delaunayhood and almost always destroys the *sliver* in lieu of elements with larger dihedral angles.